Cho Hun-hyun: First Korean 9 dan (1982–2004)

 In 1982, Cho was promoted to 9 dan, becoming the first Korean 9 dan.
 Cho was the sole Korean player invited to the 1st Ing Cup, which featured nine players from the Nihon Ki-in and six players from China.
 Cho was matched up with Taiwanese-born Japanese professional O Meien in the first round.
 Cho won the match and went on to defeat Koichi Kobayashi in the quarter-finals.
 He then met another Taiwanese-born Japanese professional Rin Kaiho in the semi-final.
 Cho won the best-of-three match in two games and progressed to the final to face Nie Weiping in a best-of-five final.
 Cho won the first game, but Nie went on to win the next two.
 The match came down to a fifth and final deciding game, with Cho winning by resignation.

 In 1984, Cho began teaching Lee Chang-ho.
 Two years later, Lee became a professional and began challenging Cho.
 By 1989, Lee defeated Cho for the first time in a title final by winning the 29th Chaegowi.
 In 1992, he lost the Paewang title to Lee after defending it for sixteen consecutive years.
 Their rivalry would continue until 2003, when Lee won the 34th Myungin.
 As of 16 June 2011, the score between the two in title finals is Lee 47–19 Cho.

 Political career

-Cho decided to go to politics, joining the Saenuri Party in March 2016.
+Cho decided to go into politics, joining the Saenuri Party in March 2016.
 He was elected on the party's proportional representation list in the 2016 election, taking seat number 14.

 On 5 February 2020, Cho was appointed as the Secretary-General of the newly formed Future Korea Party.